leonidasjr/prosody-apps/README.md

-prosody-apps
+# prosody-apps

-"prosody-apps" repository contains ToolKits (and general tools) for (L2) Prosody research
+"prosody-apps" repository contains different ToolKits for (L2) Prosody research, and related areas

+Find the user's manuals of the disered toolkit in their folder